 You will need a computer, tablet or smartphone to interact with your provider.

-Through Microsoft Teams, a desktop and mobile application, you and your provider can interact live and have a clinically meaningful virtual visit through online video, secure chat, and secure messaging via your computer, tablet, or smartphone for your medical consultation.
+Through Andor, a desktop and mobile application, you and your provider can interact live and have a clinically meaningful virtual visit through online video, secure chat, and secure messaging via your computer, tablet, or smartphone for your medical consultation.

 Audio is required for you to communicate with your provider during your visit.
 If video is lost or does not work during the visit, the visit may continue.